hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ### Continue Installation In Browser

-1. Configure the hostname and the SSL certificate.
+1. Configure the hostname and the SSL certificate. **NOTE:** This does not need to be same hostname as was used by the AMI and must be a hostname that currently resolves in DNS properly.
 1. Upload your license file, provided to you in your setup email.
 1. Indicate whether you're doing an Online or Airgapped installation.
 Choose Online if you're not sure.